BenGRey5/Planet-project/README.md

 Description-

-This project takes the number a user inputs and returns a price based on the size and toppings of their chosen pizza
+This project takes the the desired age or ages the user inputs and returns the age on other planets.

 Setup/Installation-